Macheo Success Stories: From Kangemi and Kibera Slums to Strathmore University

 Her father eventually managed to build a one-roomed house using six pieces of iron sheets.
 Here, they began the process of reconstructing their lives.

 “We had a string of problems, one after the other.
-I continued going to school.
-We could barely afford school uniform; mine was in tatters,” she continues.
+Though we could barely afford school uniform, I continued going to school,” she continues.

 Her maternal grandmother came to the rescue and took her in.
 Her grandmother’s mud house, located in Kibra, the largest slum in Nairobi, has been her home since she was in Class 6.
 The slum residents, the majority of whom live in extreme poverty, have to contend with lack of basic commodities; clean water, sanitation facilities and proper housing.